jimilabinfo/bigstory/README.md

 Due to the conflict between the GXX and RW , many employees of JM Company are in various difficult situations, and suppliers are slowly losing trust in JM, making the company's operation difficult.
 How wayward.
 Because GXX believes that many people have good relationships with RW, helping her gain control of the company.
 GXX actively dismissed these people, but was unwilling to provide severance compensation, and even maliciously slandered them.
 How childish, how despicable.
 These people include executive vice presidents, chief financial officers, general managers of software platforms.
 Because of the passive resignation of these people, many employees left JM voluntarily.
 After they left JM, they thought that GXX's approach was very wrong, but he didn't know it.
 So, together with them, RW decided to set up a new company and take the initiative to participate in the business competition with JM.
 In the end, it forced JM's financial situation to deteriorate sharply, and it began to lay off employees to maintain JM's survival by reducing costs.
 Someone joked that JM's CEO, COO, CTO, and CFO have all left, so what is left of JM?
 That's a good question.
+RW quickly attracted many original JM clients as well as new potential clients, because they took a fancy to RW's professional ability and integrity brand.
+The performance of RW company is rising steadily.
 RW is GXX's third wife, and RW gave birth to 4 children for GXX.
 What forced RW to still choose to walk on the opposite side of GXX under such circumstances?
 There must be many stories here that are not known to outsiders.
 RW has changed from the former president of JM to the consultant of JM, to nothing, to the chairman of JM, and to the honorary chairman of JM.
 What has he experienced?
 RW is the founder of the JM sales team, let RW leave the JM company where he has worked for 10 years, leave the family, and leave GXX, how many sad things do you think GXX has to do to make people cry.

 GXX和RW有一家名为JM的公司。